Nippon Club Japanese Language Course

 Refer to the framework of levels of Japanese language below to evaluate your level.
 Click here (PDF) for more detailed description of each level.
 To learn more about JF Standard, please click here: JF Standard.

-Meet our experienced and qualified native Japanese-speaking instructors!
+Meet our experienced and qualified native Japanese-speaking instructor!

 Ms. Kikuchi received BA in Japanese Literature from Jissen Women’s University in Tokyo.
 She acquired Licenses to teach Japanese in public Middle schools and High schools, and Calligraphy in public High schools.
 She received a certification from the Japanese-Language Teacher Training Program at Japan Society and started to teach private courses in 2007.
 She has been a Japanese lecturer at institutions in NY since 2010, including Nomura Security, the New School, Hunter College, the City College of New York and other private language schools.
 She acquired a certification in Effective College Instruction from American Council on Education, 2017.
 Ms. Kikuchi is also a certified master kimono educator and instructor studied at Naganuma-Shizu Kimono School and teaching at Nippon Club.